Resources for Students Facing Homelessness

 Also, CCD will provide care packages and assistance with books.

 Financial Aid - Single Point of Contact

 For help applying for financial aid for college, CCD has a designated single point of contact (SPOC) in the Financial Aid Office.
 The purpose of providing a SPOC is to help unaccompanied youth qualify for financial aid in the absence of your parents' tax information and/or family support.
 CCD’s SPOC is Asia Abeyta, Assistant Director of Customer Service Financial Aid.

 Completing CCD's Application for Admission / Colorado Residency Requirements

-If you are under 22 years of age and you do not have access to parent or guardian information to complete the application for admission to CCD, you can insert "unaccompanied" in the field requesting parent's name.
+If you are under 22 years of age and you do not have access to parent or guardian information to complete the application for admission to CCD, you can insert "unaccompanied" in the field requesting a parent's name.

 Contact Michelle Garcia if you'd like assistance with the process.
-Colorado residency information is available online and in Office of Registration & Records.
+Colorado residency information is available online and in the Office of Registration & Records.